sfdeloach/docker/README.md

 ## Dive into Docker!
 **image**
 > Containers are created from images.
-Think of a cookie cutter.
+Think cookie cutter.

 **container**
 > An instance of an image.
 Think cookie.